ibm-cloud-docs/assistant/intents.md

     ![Conflicting intent example](images/ConflictIntent7.png)

-    **NOTE**: The *Reset* option allows you to start over with moving the conflict example among intents. *Cancel* returns you to the intent page.
+    The *Reset* option allows you to start over with moving the conflict example among intents. *Cancel* returns you to the intent page.

 You have resolved a conflict, and can continue your review of other intents with conflicts.